simonlevine/fainhD/docs/getting_started.md

 ## Final Outputs

-All outputs are specified in `workflow/Snakefile`.
+All outputs are specified in `workflow/Snakefile` and detailed in §Under the Hood.